 LED light bulbs are by far the most energy efficient option, and this 24-pack of SYLVANIA LED bulbs claims to save users up to 85% on their energy bills.
 These also last around 11,000 hours per bulb, so you’ve got years and years of light, and green energy savings, in this package.

 If you’re hooked on single serving coffee pods, you should know that the convenience of a Keurig comes with a lot of environmental concerns.
-Working from home means drinking more coffee, and if you have a Keurig, you should definitely invest in a reusable K-Cup to cut down on waste.$15 at Keurig
+Working from home means drinking more coffee, and if you have a Keurig, you should definitely invest in a reusable K-Cup to cut down on waste.

 While primarily meant for travel, a portable solar panel can be a great way to top off your phone or other peripherals without paying the power company to do so.
 This particular one comes with three USB ports, so you can even charge multiple devices at once.
 There’s also rivets so it can be hung from a window with suction cups for optimal sun exposure.

-The Nest thermostat is able to learn your habits to maximize energy savings, and it can also monitor HVAC systems to catch problems before you lose heat or AC and have to spend more money for a costly repair.$249 at Google
+The Nest thermostat is able to learn your habits to maximize energy savings, and it can also monitor HVAC systems to catch problems before you lose heat or AC and have to spend more money for a costly repair.

 These wall plugs turn any home outlet into a smart, internet-connected power source that can be turned on and off with Alexa or Google Assistant, scheduled to turn on or cut power at certain times of day, and switch devices on or off when out of the house.
-Scheduling and remote power control can be big cost savers.$27 at Amazon
+Scheduling and remote power control can be big cost savers.

 Ditch your sticky notes in favor of these dry erase ones, and you’ll save a lot of money on wasted paper.
-This pack of six 4"x4" notes uses microsuction technology to stick to any shiny surface and can be wiped clean, stuck to its fellows, and reused again and again.
-Different sizes and quantities are available.$20 at Amazon
+This pack of six 4″x4″ notes uses microsuction technology to stick to any shiny surface and can be wiped clean, stuck to its fellows, and reused again and again.
+Different sizes and quantities are available.

 These refillable dry erase markers go great with the above dry erase sticky notes, creating a low-waste pairing that can keep you working without worrying about pitching paper or non-recyclable markers.
-A $6.95 refill bottle can refill a single marker around 80 times, too.$15 at Auspen
+A $6.95 refill bottle can refill a single marker around 80 times, too.

 Shredding paper is a basic part of work, but there’s no reason to buy a shredder that eats electricity along with paper.
 This hand-cranked shredder can handle paper up to A4/letter size, as well as CDs and credit cards.